IBDecodable/IBLinter/Rules.md

 |:---------------:|:---------------:|
 |   Default Rule  |  `false` |

-Check that Reuse Identifier same as view class name.
+Check that ReuseIdentifier same as class name.\
 Currently only supported `TableViewCell` and `CollectionViewCell`.